abdulghani/blissful-ignorance/notes.md

 that's why jesus image with mercy and grace was rather stark and pure as the grace counter for recursion

-love is the last abstract construct that floats against recursion it floats recursion towards density/singularity
+love is the abstract construct that floats against recursion it floats recursion towards density/singularity

 that's why religion floats recursion with rituals